readthedocs/readthedocs.org/docs/user/security-log.rst

 User security log
 -----------------

-We store user security logs for the last 90 days, and track the following events:
+We store a user security log for the latest 90 days of activity.
+This log is useful to validate that no unauthorized logins have occurred on your user account.

+The security log tracks the following events:

 - Authentication on the dashboard
 - Authentication on documentation pages (:doc:`/commercial/index` only)

 Authentication failures and successes are both tracked.

-To access your logs:

-- Click on :guilabel:`<Username dropdown>`
-- Click on :guilabel:`Settings`
-- Click on :guilabel:`Security Log`

-This log is useful to validate that no unauthorized logins have occured on your user account.
+Logs are available in :menuselection:`<Username dropdown> --> Settings --> Security Log`.

 Organization security log
 -------------------------